Admissions

 • One-page Resume

-• 2-4 Samples of Journalistic Writing: (Applicants to the journalism + communications track only) 2-4 articles/work should be linked to or uploaded into the online application self-service center.
-Published news articles are strongly preferred, but assignments from a journalism class will be accepted.
+• Journalism + Communications: Submit 2-4 writing samples.
+Published news articles are strongly preferred, but assignments from a journalism or communications class will be accepted.

 Supplemental Materials